 She was seventeen years old in June of 1943.
 Klavdiia Efremovna Kalugina (also spelled Klavdiya Yefremovna Kalugina) a Russian, born in 1926 came from a “not rich” family.
-She became the youngest sniper-in-training at a school for Komsomol (Communist Union of Youth).
+She became the youngest sniper-in-training at a school for Komsomol (Communist Union of Youth) and ultimately became an inspiration behind the scenes.
 All the other pupils were eighteen.
 She could stay in the school as long as she didn’t “fall behind.”

 They divided the young women into pairs.
 Marusia Chikhvintseva, Klavdiia’s first partner, became her best friend.